 WikiLeaks exposed the private communications of American diplomats to public scrutiny.
 While we flatter ourselves with the conceit that leaked cables are a new problem, they aren’t.
-One hundred and thirteen years ago today, Enrique Dupuy de Lôme discovered the perils of assuming that private correspondence will stay private.
+On this day in 1898, Enrique Dupuy de Lôme discovered the perils of assuming that private correspondence will stay private.
 In his case, the breach of confidentiality helped propel the United States into the war that marked its emergence as a global power.

 De Lôme was the Spanish ambassador to the United States in the 1890s.
 It was a time of great tension in U.S.-Spanish relations.
 The object of their dispute was Cuba, then a Spanish colony.
 In 1895, Cubans revolted.
 Madrid responded with brutal force to put down the insurrection.
 Spanish atrocities stirred up public passions in the United States and rekindled the longstanding desire of many American imperialists to lay claim to Cuba.
 President Grover Cleveland pressured Madrid to grant autonomy to Cuba, while fighting off demands at home that the United States intervene in the conflict.
 His successor, William McKinley, did likewise.